What's The Best Chicken Coop For Me?

 Most chicken coops are made of wood but how good the wood is, whether or not it is pressure treated and how well it is made can have a dramatic effect on how well and how long your chicken coop holds up to the elements.

 As with most things in life, you get what you pay for.
 The best made wooden chicken coops always seem to be built by Amish wood workers or Amish-trained craftsmen.
-On this website, those would be the chicken coops from OverEZ® and Horizon Structures™ chicken coops.
+On this website, those would be the chicken coops from OverEZ®.

 Can I Customize the Chicken Coop?

 Some manufacturers specialize in chicken coops only.
 Some make chicken coops and chicken runs.
 What you see is what you get.
 Others offer a degree of customization, allowing you to add extras to their coops.
-On this website, the most customizable chicken coops are from OverEZ® and Horizon Structures™ coops.
+On this website, the most customizable chicken coops are from OverEZ® and Snap Lock.

 Do You Want a Chicken Coop Kit or a Fully Assembled Chicken Coop?